kailashSwaminathan/katapayadi-gen/README.md

 	is chosen at random and given as output.
 Please be aware that, in this method, there is not checking whether the chosen output is a valid word in संस्कृतं.
 This is the default value for the `method` option.

+  - `dict`

+    In this method, a dictionary is used to generate a list of words for the digits of the `number`.

 The supported values for the `mode` option are